marymlucas/marymlucas.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* PhD in Information Science, Drexel University (in progress)
-* M.S. in Jekyll, GitHub University, 2014
+* Master of Science in Computer Information System, Boston University, 2020
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Associate Degree in Nursing, Our Lady of Lourdes School of Nursing
+* Master of Philosophy in Physics, Moi University (Kenya)
+* BSc (Honors)

 Work experience
 ======